9999years/caddy-jet/README.md

 # Roadmap

+* Make the plugin work instead of crash horribly
 * Block directive format.
 * Custom file inclusions / exclusions by glob or regex.
 * Some way to supply a custom context with a `fastcgi` proxy; this is out of